Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 **MANET (Mobile Ad Hoc Network)**
 A continuously self-configuring, infrastructure-less network of mobile devices connected wirelessly.

+### Board Types

+**EdgeQ Board**
+A 5G gNodeB platform using EdgeQ chipsets and software, with specific commissioning procedures and attribute monitoring.

+**Base Board**
+The abstract foundation class that defines the common interface all board types must implement.

+**Board-Specific Configuration**
+Configuration parameters, file paths, and settings that are unique to each supported board type.

 ### Dashboard Status Types

 **RUNNING**